 It should be noted here that a classroom course provider can legally take up to eight weeks to provide you with a completion certificate.
 Here is another situation where an online course is the better choice.
 An online course will make your certificate available immediately upon completion of your course.
-Start enjoying your savings sooner by taking your PIRP course online.
+So start enjoying your savings sooner by taking your PIRP course online.

 Need More Help Deciding on a Course?

-For help deciding, you can read reviews of our number one choice (as well as a couple of others) or you can just get started with any of the other fine, NY DMV-approved providers in the chart below.
+For help deciding, you can read reviews of our number one choice (as well as a couple of others), or you can just get started with any of the other fine, NY DMV-approved providers in the chart below.
 Or, in case three options are not enough, we also have a list of all of the online PIRP providers in New York.

 How Does the New York Point System Work?

 The New York Driver Violation Point System allows the NY DMV to easily identify and take action against high-risk drivers.
-While there are a number of reasons why a license can be suspended or revoked, a sure way is to rack up 11 points on your driving record in an 18 month period.
+While there are a number of reasons why a license can be suspended or revoked, a sure way is to rack up 11 points on your driving record in an 18-month period.